Two female creatives working in front of two Lumie Vitamin L lights receiving bright light therapy

 What other types of light therapy are there?

-You can also get bright light therapy in the form of a visor, or glasses that you wear, so you can move around while receiving your treatment.
-I haven’t tried these personally yet, but have been told by other people that they work well for them.
 Also, the HumanCharger® (formally Valkee) was launched in 2007.
 This headset delivers light to the brain through your ears.
 The company recommends the headset for general energy, helping with jetlag and Winter Blues, but doesn’t claim to be able to treat SAD.
-I haven’t had any feedback from anyone that has used one of these and I haven’t seen any research that proves its effectiveness.
-I’m interested in hearing from anybody that has!
+I haven’t had any feedback from anyone who has used one of these, and the limited independent research on them has been mixed to sceptical so far.

 Anything else?